 Multi-rail systems that bolt into the factory stake pockets are the cleanest option — no drilling required.
 Look for powder-coated steel or aluminum construction, rated load capacity above 300 lbs, and compatibility with your specific Gladiator model year.

-👉 Shop Jeep Gladiator Bed Racks on Amazon
+→ Shop Jeep Gladiator Bed Racks on Amazon

 Pro tip: If you're planning a rooftop tent, confirm the rack's weight rating includes dynamic (moving vehicle) load — not just static capacity.
+A rack rated 300 lbs static may only support 150 lbs dynamic.
+Get the spec sheet before buying.

 2. Tonneau Cover